Codesee-io/docs-maps/docs/accounts.md

 Every CodeSee Maps user starts off with a personal account that allows them to experience the capabilities of Codebase and Review Maps.
-To begin collaborating in real-time with others using Maps, follow the steps outlined below.
+Upgrading to a Team or Enterprise account allows users to collaborate in Maps, including the ability to set and manage role-based access and permissions.

 ## Creating Individual Accounts